bhouston/behave-graph/docs/AsyncReentry.md

 They are executed in a synchronous fashion and must return a result immediately to their outputs.

-Sync Flow Nodes
+Flow Nodes

-Sync flow nodes are synchronous as well and thus must return their results immediate.
+Flow nodes are synchronous as well and thus must return their results immediately via a commit.
 The main difference with immediate nodes is that flow nodes have a trigger flow input and they may have internal state.
+A flow node may wait for downstream nodes to complete execution and then fire a new flow output, such as a For-Loop node.

 Async Flow Nodes